gitramalama/KamadoThermostat/README.md

 ## 📦 Concept of operation and features

 - Concept of operation.
-After igniting the furnace, loading the cooker with fuel, configuring racks and deflector plates, as required, instead of controlling the oven's temperature by natural aspiration via manual adjustment of the bottom and top air vents, control is by forced induction via a 12VDC fan, MOSFET and microcontroller.
+The basic control of a Kamado cooker's oven temperature is by making manual adjustments to the top and bottom vents (natural aspiration).
+This thermostat uses forced induction instead.
+A 12VDC fan forces air in through the bottom vent to the cooker's furnace.
+The fan is controlled by a microcontroller via a MOSFET.
+The thermostat automates maintaining a desired cooking temperature and relieves the user of continually monitoring the cooker's temperature and making vent adjustments.
 - Modes of operation
   - Manual Mode.
 This mode allows the user direct control of the fan so that the oven temperature can be adjusted to the set/desired temperature before putting the thermostat in Auto Mode.
 Manual Mode also enables changing the set/desired temperature while cooking.
 While in Manual Mode and monitoring the oven temperature, use a thermometer that is independent of the thermostat, preferably the thermometer that is organic to the cooker.
   - Auto Mode.
 This mode maintains the set/desired temperature.